-In a joint effort with L Brands, Bath & Body Works and the United States Environmental Protection Agency (U.S. EPA) established a baseline greenhouse gas (GHG) inventory in 2009.
+Bath & Body Works and the United States Environmental Protection Agency (U.S. EPA) established a baseline greenhouse gas (GHG) inventory in 2009.
 Shortly thereafter, we set a GHG reduction goal which we achieved and for which we were recognized by the U.S. EPA.
-Over the last decade, we have achieved a three percent reduction in GHG emissions and have reduced our greenhouse gas emissions by more than 26,000 metric tons (CO2e).
 We are committed to continuing to reduce our total GHG emissions through projects that improve efficiency and conserve energy and fossil fuels.

-In an effort to reduce our energy consumption, Bath & Body Works has been rolling out numerous energy-efficiency projects which have significant energy savings and pollution reduction associated with them.
-Such projects include recent lighting projects which have reduced our store electricity consumption in the U.S. and Canada by 22,000,000 kWh and home office electricity consumption by 12,700,000 kWh.
+A large part of our environmental strategy has been to reduce energy consumption and related greenhouse gas emissions.
+In an effort to reduce our energy consumption, Bath & Body Works has rolled out numerous energy-efficiency projects which have had significant energy savings and pollution reduction associated with them.
+Such projects include recent lighting projects which have reduced our store electricity consumption in the U.S. and Canada.

-Bath & Body Works in partnership with L Brands, efforts in our stores include:
+Bath & Body Works efforts in our stores include

-- Since 2014, we have replaced higher wattage lamps in approximately 1,671 stores with lower wattage, more efficient LED lamps;
+- Replacing higher wattage lamps with lower wattage, more efficient LED lamps

-- Continuing to proactively replace HVAC units with more efficient units in stores;
+- Continuing to proactively replace HVAC units with more efficient systems in stores

-- Construct new stores with more efficient lighting technology, including highly efficient LEDs.
+- Construct new stores with more efficient lighting technology

-Bath & Body Works in partnership with L Brands, efforts in home offices and distribution centers include:
+Bath & Body Works efforts in home offices and distribution centers include:

-- In 2016, we completed multiple lighting upgrade projects in two of our Columbus, Ohio, distribution centers, reducing annual electricity consumption by more than 400,000 kWh.
+- Multiple lighting upgrade projects in our Columbus, Ohio, home offices and distribution centers, significantly reducing annual electricity consumption.

-- Between 2013 and 2015, we upgraded the exterior lighting, including walking path, roadway and parking lot lighting, at both of our main Columbus-based campuses with brighter, more efficient lighting, saving more than 260,000 kWh annually.
+- Upgrading the exterior lighting, including walking path, roadway and parking lot lighting, at our Columbus-based campuses with brighter, more efficient lighting.

-- In 2010, our headquarters as a part of L Brands received LEED (Leadership in Energy and Environmental Design) silver certification from the U.S. Green Building Council (USGBC) under the Existing Building: Operations and Maintenance (EB O&M) designation.
+- In 2010, our Bath and Body Works headquarters received LEED (Leadership in Energy and Environmental Design) silver certification from the U.S. Green Building Council (USGBC) under the Existing Building: Operations and Maintenance (EB O&M) designation.
 Silver certification recognizes that Bath & Body Works has gone above and beyond the requirements needed for certification including: achieving significant improvements in energy efficiency and water use; developing and implementing programs to reduce waste sent to landfill; encouraging and facilitating sustainable purchasing practices; and improving the indoor environmental quality of the building.

-The movement of freight around the world requires the use of fossil fuels, and we work with some of the leading logistics companies in the world to efficiently transport our goods using a variety of means.
+We work with some of the leading logistics companies to efficiently transport our goods using a variety of means.
 In order to minimize the impact of our supply chain logistics on the environment, Bath & Body Works is committed to: